 Examples of unique identifiers for data assets in CRETech

 - Properties: LPI code (often complemented by co-ordinates)

-- Contacts: ID number or social security number or passport number
+- Contacts or humans: ID number or social security number or passport number

 - Organisations: CIPC code or DUNS number for businesses, PBO number for NGOs, trust number for trusts etc.

 - Units: the property fund’s unique identifier (bound to a property)